Crescendo’s 2018-19 Season

 This program features two “Requiems” and two “Jubilates” of different eras.
 From the 17th century: Henry Purcell’s “Funeral Sentences and Music for the Funeral of Queen Mary” and Purcell’s “Jubilate Deo,” also written for Queen Mary the year before her death.
-From the 20th and 21st centuries: composer Scott Perkins’ “A New England Requiem,” his “Jubilate Deo,” and Sir John Taverner’s “A Song for Athene,” that was performed at Lady Diana’s funeral.
+From the 20th and 21st centuries: composer Scott Perkins’ “A New England Requiem,” his “Jubilate Deo,” and Sir John Tavener’s “A Song for Athene,” that was performed at Princess Diana’s funeral.

 November 24 at 5:30 pm at the Norman Rockwell Museum, Stockbridge, MA

 “Music in the Museum: Paintings in Song”

 John Myers’ “Paintings in Song,” a multimedia composition of nine choral pieces based on Norman Rockwell’s paintings, including the Four Freedoms, will be performed in the Galleries of the Norman Rockwell Museum in Stockbridge, MA.
 You will hear Norman Rockwell’s images come alive with a fusion of Classical styles and American 20 th century popular music genres, surrounded by his paintings.
 One of the highlights of this concert is “Freedom from Want,” which portrays the American values associated with the Thanksgiving celebration.